Boy Kemper

-Boy Kemper (born 21 June 1999) is a Dutch professional footballer who plays as a left-back for club NAC Breda.
+Boy Kemper (born 21 June 1999) is a Dutch professional footballer who plays as a left-back for club Queens Park Rangers.

 Club career

 Kemper made his Eerste Divisie debut for Jong Ajax on 18 August 2017 in a game against SC Cambuur.

 In June 2023, Kemper signed for NAC Breda on a three-year contract subject to completing a medical.

+In June 2026, Kemper signed for Queens Park Rangers on a free transfer.
+He signed a contract for three years.
+He made his debut starting at left back in a 1–1 home draw to Millwall in the first round of the EFL Cup.